eminetto/eltonminetto.net/content/post/2019-06-01-object-calisthenics-golang.en.md

 }
 ```

-Aplicando a regra, usando *structs*:
+Applying the rule, using *structs*:

 ```go
 package ecommerce